 So, whilst short of complete removal of the breast (radical mastectomy), treating of fibromatosis still requires major surgery.
 Recent investigations as the possibility of chemical treatments of breast fibromatosis have tended to conclude that this approach would have minimal effectiveness.

 No one knows exactly what causes a breast neoplasm.
 There are no known ‘risk factors’ associated with the development of breast stromal lesions.

 Hormonal imbalances are often suggested as a contributing factor in various breast-mass developments.
 Breast fibromatosis tends not to test positive for HER2 receptivity.
 However, these lesions tend to occur to a younger mean-age group of women than breast carcinoma.

-Of this group, younger women of childbearing age tend to have fibromatosis which are more ‘cellular’, more mitotically active and with a larger amount of mild cellular atypia.
+Of this group, younger women of childbearing age tend to have fibromatosis which is more ‘cellular’, more mitotically active and with a larger amount of mild cellular atypia.
 So, it is tempting to suggest a hormonal connection.

 Some researchers feel that this condition arises ‘de novo’ from within the breast parenchyma (functional stromal elements).
 However, other researchers feel it instead arises de novo from the aponeurosis (layers of tendons) which overlay the pectoralis major muscle and moves into the breast parenchyma.

-Lets do a few Questions and Answers…
+Let’s do a few Questions and Answers…

 What is the treatment?